kirakira0/Silent-Rain/README.md

 LIVE LINK: https://kirakira0.github.io/Silent-Rain/

+2018 National Scholastic Art and Writing Award Video Game Category Winner (note: Scholastic Art and Writing Awards currently owns the rights to "Silent Rain" and thus, for the time being, only the demo is availible to be played/downloaded.
+Full version coming late 2019.
+Thank you for your patience.)

 An eerie visual novel about murder, racism, and the American incarceration system.

 Gameplay: “Silent Rain” is a video game which utilizes the player’s choices to tell a story.
 The decisions made by the player influence